raoshashank/Tennis-with-MADDPG/README.md

 In order to just see the learned agent, run the TestScript.py file

 In order to train the agent, run the Tennis.py file.
-Please change the file path of the Tennis environment as required.